bnmrly/no-wave/README.md

 # no-wave

-This is inspired by the late 70s / early 80s downtown New York art and music scene.
-Just having fun with black and white.
+Experimenting with white on black, inspired by the 70s New York downtown No Wave post-punk scene and the work of the painter<a hef="http://basquiat.com/"Jean Michel Basquiat</a>.

+09/10/17 Will use JavaScript to show, hide. move words etc.